apple/turicreate/deployment/README.md

 # Deploying Turicreate ML Models using Flask and Docker

-Over here, we are assuming that you’ve already built and saved your model onto your local machine.
+We are assuming that you’ve already built and saved your model onto your local machine.
 We can deploy our model by following the steps below -

 1. Wrap your model with a restful web service using Flask.
 This makes it easily accessible.
 2. Containerize your web service with docker.
 This ensures fault tolerance by allowing us to spin up new containers very quickly should one break down.